 There are two options to choose from when purchasing real estate from abroad.

 The first option is to purchase the property in the name of a corporation, and have your local attorney appoint your nominee directors whom sign on your behalf.
 This option does have a slightly higher out of pocket expense, in most cases 1000-1200 USD per corporation.
 There are also yearly renewal fees which generally vary from 600-800 USD per year.

-The two principal advantages of purchasing property in the name of a corporation are:
+The principal advantage of purchasing property in the name of a corporation is:

 - Property owners receive a certain level of asset protection from frivolous law suits and nasty divorce settlements by having the property in a name of a corporation rather than in there own name.

 The second option to purchase a property from abroad would be to have a power of attorney issued to a local representative, Apostilled or Authenticated by your local Authentication Authorities.

 Documents issued in one country, which need to be used in another country must be legalized before they will be recognized as valid in the foreign country.
 If your document is intended for use in a country which is party to the Hague convention, which Panama is, then a special authentication by the name of an Apostille will be needed.

 If you live in the US, you can contact the United States Office of Authentications for more information.

 - Panama Realtor's guide to Panama Real Estate Taxes

 - Panama: a Geographic Hub, with Incentives for Growth and a Promising Future